US Expat Taxes Explained: Do Military Contractors Pay Taxes?

 Yes.
 Generally speaking, military contractors working overseas are taxed by the same rules as all other US citizens living abroad.
 (Military contractors are considered to be civilians for tax purposes, not US military personnel.)

-This means that military contractors must file at least a federal tax return every year reporting their worldwide income.
+This means that military contractors must file a federal tax return every year reporting their worldwide income.
 Depending on their state residency status, they may also have to file a state tax return.

 The good news is that even civilians living abroad can claim expat tax benefits unavailable to citizens living stateside.
 This applies equally to military contractors.

 The Combat Zone Exclusion only allows military personnel to exclude their income from taxation while serving in a designated combat zone.

 So—can military contractors also claim the Combat Zone Exclusion?
 Unfortunately, no. The Combat Zone Exclusion is only available for military personnel.